Oakware/Graph-Builder/README.md

 # Graph Builder
-*Current version: 1.0.2*
+*Current version: 1.0*

-Program and libruary for building mathematical graphs and visualizing algorithms writed with C++ and Qt.
+Program and library for building mathematical graphs and visualizing algorithms wrote with C++ and Qt.

 # It is old version.
 For newer version visit [Graph Builder 2](https://github.com/Oakware/Graph-Builder-2) page.